 The Toronto Urban Journal sends each original manuscript out for at least two reviews.
-Each manuscript is reviewed by one established scholar and one PhD candidate/postdoc.
-The reviewers are subject matter experts in the domain that the reviewed manuscript is written.
+Each manuscript is reviewed by two graduate students (preferably doctoral candidates), postdoctoral scholars or professors in the domain that the reviewed manuscript is written.

 Reviews conducted by The Toronto Urban Journal are double-blind.
-With the exception of extraordinary circumstances the identity of the reviewer will not be made known to the author and the author’s name will not be released to the reviewer.
+The identity of the reviewer will not be made known to the author and the author’s name will not be released to the reviewer.
 The identities of reviewers and authors will be known to the editorial board and occasionally members of the advisory board.

 Below is a suggested framework for reviewers.
 However, reviewers may provide their commentary in any suitable format.
 The review will ordinarily be a page of concise bulleted points.